Homeschoolers Stand Their Ground

 What was your response?

-At first, Jeff called back just to find out in person what the superintendent actually wanted without committing us to anything.
+At first, Jeff called back just to find out what the superintendent actually wanted without committing us to anything.
 I was too nervous to call—afraid I'd put my foot in it or overreact in anger unnecessarily.
 Then we wrote to her, citing Charles as evidence we didn't need to submit more materials.
 We reminded her that the kids' progress was our responsibility, but that she could see evidence of it through the progress report.
 We cited a few examples to support this.
 We cited materials we would use, and reassured her about the topics that would be covered, generally speaking, and the overall number of learning hours the kids would meet or exceed.
 We also asked for future communications to be in writing.

 What was the outcome?